FLORIAN4600/CM-Changelogs/modpack/CM-Upd1.3.md

 ## Removals:
 - Lazurite *(Embeddium now comes with its own FRAPI compatibility)*
 - Journeymap Teams *(Duplicate with Journeymap Integration)*
+- Entity Culling *as it's becoming a duplicate with Brute Force Render Culling, and because it is using on its own 1 Gig of RAM (determined in start menu)*
+- Create Encased *Is pure cosmetics, and uses 200-300 Mb of RAM (determined in start menu)*
+- Create Track Map *This mod is server-only...
+It should not be in here*
 ## Updates:
 - Embeddium *(bumped to latest version)*
 - Embeddium++ *(same as Embeddium)*